Indoor Gardening: Everything You Need to Know

 How Often Do You Change the Water?

 Some people are very precise with their hydroponic gardens and measure their water’s pH level frequently.
-You can do this with a pH meter.

 Over time as you add nutrients and the plants consume the water nutrient solution, leftover nutrients can alter the acidity of the grow tank.